What’s a directed share program? | Robinhood

 How do I get started with Robinhood?

-Getting started describes how to get started and open an account with us.
+What you need to get started and Open my account describe how to get started and open an account with us.

 Can I use an existing Robinhood account?